Connecting High School Entrepreneurship With Higher Education

-In fact, college-level credit is being offered to students who have enrolled and successfully completed INCubatoredu classes.
+In fact, college-level credit is being offered to students who have enrolled and successfully completed INCubatoredu classes in some communities.

 INCubatoredu Partnerships in Student Entrepreneurship

-Awards Proficiency Credit for the 3-credit BU100 Business Creation course and 1-credit BU111 Team Dynamics course and grants the ability to enroll in 200-level entrepreneurship courses upon admission to Millikin University for INCubatoredu graduates earning a B- or better over both semesters.
-Offers a Rockstar Entrepreneur Scholarship of $10,000 ($2,500 per academic year for four years) for all 2019 and 2020 INCubatoredu National Pitch Competition Finalists to be applied toward full-time undergraduate study at Millikin University.
+Millikin awards Proficiency Credit for the 3-credit BU100 Business Creation course and 1-credit BU111 Team Dynamics course and grants the ability to enroll in 200-level entrepreneurship courses upon admission to Millikin University for INCubatoredu graduates earning a B- or better over both semesters.

-Empower your students with critical skills and ignite community involvement with this program.
-Skills learned here support a student's future in career or college-readiness.
-Read more about one district's journey in bringing this entrepreneurship program to students and how it inspired students' journeys.
+Empower your students with critical skills and ignite community involvement with entrepreneurship education that may present opportunities for college credit.
+Skills learned support a student's future in both career- and college-readiness.